 - The elderly and vulnerable

-Groups who work within the community to help reduce isolation, provide transport, care, and arrange events and activities for the elderly might benefit from HCF support (e.g. those who arrange coffee mornings, excercise classes, transport to appointments and outing costs etc.)
+Groups who work within the community to help reduce isolation, provide transport and/or care and arrange events and activities for the elderly might benefit from HCF support (e.g. those who arrange coffee mornings, excercise classes, transport to appointments, outing costs, etc.)

 Examples: A West Horsley group received a grant of £2,500 to cover the cost of activities and outings for elderly people and a grant of £3,000 was awarded to cover the weekly costs of transporting elderly individuals from the villages of Bramley, Wonersh, Blackheath and Shamley Green to the Four Villages Day Centre.